lee-zhg/db2-nodejs-helloworld/README.md

 ## Troubleshooting

-The primary source of debugging information for your Bluemix app is the logs.
+The primary source of debugging information for your IBM Cloud app is the logs.
 To see them, run the following command using the Cloud Foundry CLI:

   ```
   $ cf logs dashdbnodesample --recent
   ```
-For more detailed information on troubleshooting your application, see the [Troubleshooting section](https://www.ng.bluemix.net/docs/troubleshoot/tr.html) in the Bluemix documentation.
+For more detailed information on troubleshooting your application, see the [Troubleshooting section](https://www.ng.IBM Cloud.net/docs/troubleshoot/tr.html) in the IBM Cloud documentation.

 ## Contribute
 We are more than happy to accept external contributions to this project, be it in the form of issues or pull requests.
-If you find a bug or want an enhancement to be added to the sample application, please report via the [issues section](https://github.com/IBM-Bluemix/dashdb-nodejs-helloworld/issues) or even better, fork the project and submit a pull request with your fix.
+If you find a bug or want an enhancement to be added to the sample application, please report via the [issues section](https://github.com/IBM-IBM Cloud/dashdb-nodejs-helloworld/issues) or even better, fork the project and submit a pull request with your fix.
 Pull requests will be evaulated on an individual basis based on value add to the sample application.

 ## Privacy Notice
-The dashdb-nodejs-helloworld sample web application includes code to track deployments to Bluemix and other Cloud Foundry platforms.
+The dashdb-nodejs-helloworld sample web application includes code to track deployments to IBM Cloud and other Cloud Foundry platforms.
 The following information is sent to a [Deployment Tracker](https://github.com/cloudant-labs/deployment-tracker) service on each deployment:

 * Application Name (application_name)
 * Space ID (space_id)
 * Application Version (application_version)
 * Application URIs (application_uris)

-This data is collected from the VCAP_APPLICATION environment variable in IBM Bluemix and other Cloud Foundry platforms.
-This data is used by IBM to track metrics around deployments of sample applications to IBM Bluemix.
+This data is collected from the VCAP_APPLICATION environment variable in IBM IBM Cloud and other Cloud Foundry platforms.
+This data is used by IBM to track metrics around deployments of sample applications to IBM IBM Cloud.
 Only deployments of sample applications that include code to ping the Deployment Tracker service will be tracked.

 ### Disabling Deployment Tracking